Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Dress moderately

-Do not forget that you are entering a church and, although in Western countries is becoming more flexible, you may not be allowed to enter if you wear pants or very short skirts, necklines and bare shoulders.
+Don't forget that you are entering a church and, although Western countries are becoming more and more flexible, you may not be allowed to enter if you are wearing very short pants or skirts, cleavage and bare shoulders.
 If you are traveling to Paris in the summer, you can simply choose to drape a scarf over your head during your visit.

 Try to arrive early

-Notre Dame has during the summer months two days a week extended hours until 23h to enjoy a beautiful sunset.
-However, the rest of the year I recommend that you get there as early as possible.
+Notre Dame has during the summer months two days a week extended hours until 11pm to enjoy a beautiful sunset.
+However, the rest of the year I recommend that you arrive as early as possible.
 This way you will be among the first to enter, avoiding the lines to get the entrance and, above all, without giving time to generate large crowds inside.

 Do not miss the opportunity to see firsthand the splendor of Notre Dame, a place that has survived wars, revolutions, monarchies and even recent fires.
 An architectural marvel that has witnessed the passage of centuries and is in Paris waiting for you with open arms.